AWiderDotNET/service-spellcheck/README.md

 Definition for the spellcheck service for AWider.NET's [mutual aid project](https://github.com/AWiderDotNET/mutual-aid).

+## When Does This Service Make Sense?

+This service is a good fit for you to request if:

+* You have documentation of any kind stored in non-HTML (e.g. Markdown or similar)
+* You'd like those docs to be spell-checked
+* (Ideally) you'd like a process to be in place to spell-check those docs going forward (that way errors don't creep in)

 ## How Can I Request This Service for My Repository?

 Open an issue at <https://github.com/AWiderDotNET/mutual-aid> to request a service.